Reducing Mental Health Stigma

 1. Know the facts.
 Educate yourself about mental health.
 Learn the facts instead of the myths.
 Reading this piece is a great place to start!
-Information relating to Psychological Health and Safety in the Workplace are available through your EFAP provider and are a great resource to help educate your staff about the truths behind psychological health and safety at your workplace.

 2. Be aware of your attitude and behaviour.
 We’ve all been subject to prejudicial thought and judgemental thinking, but we control the way we think.
 See people as individual beings, not as labels or stereotypes.
 See the person beyond the mental disorder; they have other personal attributes that don’t disappear because they have a mental health disorder.